rackerlabs/support-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

 This article explains how to use Cloud Images to transfer images between regions of the Rackspace cloud.

-The following list presents introductory concepts to be aware of:
+The following list presents introductory concepts that you should be aware of:

 -   It isn't possible to copy a server.
 Instead, you create an image of the server that you want to copy (by using either the Cloud Servers API